niko7o/WinterIO/README.md

 # WinterIO

-WinterIO is a mobile-first react application that finds out the weather for you.
+WinterIO is a mobile-first React application that finds out the weather for you.

 # Current Features

-- current weather by user-driven location
+- Current weather at user-searched location
-- axios fetching
+- Axios fetching
+- Sexy weather!

 # Future Features

-- html5 geolocation
+- HTML5 geolocation
-- get 5 day forecast
+- Forecast (5 Days)
-- migrate to React Native
+- React Native
+- Error handling component
+- Manipulate user input to be sent as lowercase for api requests
+- Object literal for code input / illustration output